Introduction to MySQL super Privilege

 Output:

 The result shows that the user super has all the privileges on the localhost in the server MySQL for all databases.
-This means that the Super privileges will allow to use all GRANT privileges and make operations in the server.
-The permissible privileges can be used for the REVOKE and GRANT statements.
+This means that the Super privileges will allow to use of all GRANT privileges and make operations in the server.
+The REVOKE and GRANT statements can utilize the allowable privileges.

-The super privileges in MySQL affects the operations and behaviours of MySQL server:
+The super privileges in MySQL affect the operations and behaviors of the MySQL server:

-- It empowers the server configuration modifications by altering global system variables.
-Like to set up a session variable also we need to have the super privilege.
+• It empowers the server configuration modifications by altering global system variables like setting up a session variable; also, we need to have the super privilege.

-- It permits to make changes to the global transaction features as well as to start account, stop replication along with Group Replication.
+• It permits changing the global transaction features, starting an account, and stopping replication along with Group Replication.

-- It allows use of statements such as CREATE SERVER, DROP SERVER and ALTER SERVER.
-Also, enables to implement mysqladmin debug query.
+• It allows using statements such as CREATE SERVER, DROP SERVER, and ALTER SERVER.
+Also, it enables to implementation of mysqladmin debug query.

-- It permits InnoDB encryption along with key rotation.
-In addition, it empowers reading DES key by the help of DES_ENCRYPT() function.
+• It permits InnoDB encryption along with key rotation.
+In addition, it empowers the reading DES key with the help of the DES_ENCRYPT() function.

-- It gives control over the client connections and allows to execute Version Tokens MySQL user defined functions.
+• It controls the client connections and allows execution of Version Tokens MySQL user-defined functions.

 Conclusion